Rhododendron thomsonii

-Rhododendron thomsonii (半圆叶杜鹃) is a rhododendron species native to northern India, Bhutan, Nepal, Sikkim, and southern Xizang in China, where it grows at altitudes of 3000-4000 m.
+Rhododendron thomsonii (半圆叶杜鹃) is a rhododendron species native to northeastern India, Bhutan, Nepal, Sikkim, southern Tibet, and northern Myanmar, where it grows at elevations of 3000-4000 m.
 It is a shrub that grows to 2–4 m in height, with leathery leaves that are oblong-elliptic to ovate or orbicular to obovate, 3–7 by 2–6 cm in size.
 Flowers are red.